-Serrano vs Cayenne: Heat & Flavor Compared
+Serrano vs Cayenne: Heat and Flavor Compared for Cooking

 Serrano and cayenne are both C. annuum peppers, but they sit in noticeably different places on the heat scale and serve very different purposes in the kitchen.
 Serrano brings a bright, grassy bite that peaks around 23,000 SHU, while cayenne runs hotter and drier, topping out near 50,000 SHU.
 Knowing which one to reach for depends entirely on whether you want fresh crunch or dry fire.